LoMarion/irc_bot/README.md

 # irc_bot
 A (little) chatty bot

 Chat with iti, the irc bot.
-He will respondto these sentences:
+He will respond to these sentences:

 1. Hello!
 2. Fine.
 Are u with Siri?